ccdcoe/CDMCS/Moloch/README.md

 This is **0.5 + 3 + 0.5 days** of material for any intermediate-level dev-ops who has some experience with other security|monitoring tools and wants to learn Moloch.
 We believe these classes are perfect for anyone who wants a jump start in learning Moloch or who wants a more thorough understanding of it internals.

+### Moloch is a large scale, open source, full packet capturing, indexing, and database system.
+> Moloch is not meant to replace Intrusion Detection Systems (IDS).
+Moloch augments your current security infrastructure by storing and indexing network traffic in standard PCAP format, while also providing fast indexed access.

 ## Day 0 :: Intro:: May 8 2017 start at 13:00